How do you build self-confidence as a Nigerian student?

 There are several reasons why someone might have a poor perception of self;

-For example, some parents or family members inadvertently show favoritism to one child over another.
+For example, some parents or family members inadvertently show favouritism to one child over another.
 Over time, this pattern indents the deprived child’s perception, and she begins to doubt her own worth and value.
 If one does not correct this mindset in time, growing up without any self-confidence becomes inevitable.
 This will show itself in classes and social gatherings where the student will find herself tongue-tied and suddenly dumb, or depressed.

 Lack of ambition